 By phone and in person.
-You can order forms and publications by calling 1-800-TAX-FORM (1-800-829-3676).
+You can order current year and prior year forms and publications by calling 1-800-TAX-FORM (1-800-829-3676).
 You can also get most forms and publications at your local IRS office.

 IRS E-Services Make Taxes Easier